In this Article

 - Women experiencing enlargement of the breasts have found that a warm bath reduces pain in them.

 Bathing After Giving Vaginal Birth

-Giving a birth to a baby via the vagina is no easy feat.
-If you are fortunate to have had your birth with minimal blood loss or no harm to the vagina, you would be able to walk around like a normal person after a few hours of your delivery.
-This can make it easier for you to take a quick bath and feel refreshed within no time.
+Giving birth to a baby via the vagina is no easy feat.
+If you are fortunate to have had your birth with minimal blood loss or no harm to the vagina, you would be able to walk around as normal after a few hours of your delivery.
+This can make it easier for you to take a quick bath and feel refreshed in no time.

-In certain cases, an episiotomy might be conducted in a woman’s perineum if the vagina stretches during delivery and a doctor requires to make cuts to facilitate the baby’s emergence.
+In certain cases, an episiotomy might be conducted in a woman’s perineum if the vagina stretches during delivery and a doctor is required to make cuts to facilitate the baby’s birth.
 This can result in pain after delivery and make it difficult to walk around for a couple of days.
 When you progress enough to walk to the toilet without support, it might be a good time to bring up the topic of a bath with your doctor.
-Most doctors will even recommend taking a bath, since it ensures that the stitches in the vaginal area will be cleansed and the chances of an infection are reduced.
+Most doctors will even recommend taking a bath since it ensures that the stitches in the vaginal area will be cleansed and the chances of infection are reduced.
 Be gentle around the vaginal region and ensure that it is completely dry after the bath.

 Bathing After a C-Section Delivery

 Undergoing a caesarean delivery is a completely different ballgame.
 This is not different from any major surgery a person might undergo and the entire focus after the delivery is in ensuring healing and recovery.
 For an initial couple of days, you might be advised to take complete bed rest, following which doctors might ask you to start walking around gradually.
 Taking a bath, in this case, is completely the prerogative of the doctor.
 Some doctors might deem your recovery to be on track and ask you to take a bath, making sure your incisions are kept clean and dry without fail.
 This, too, might be restricted to only a small shower, and not a full-fledged bath.